realBarry123/pytorch-handwriting-recognition/README.md

 ---

-So far, I have made the following changes to the code copied from the tutorial:
+So far, I have made the following changes to the code from the tutorial:
 - Add comments (to the best of my narrow understanding)
 - Minor refactoring
-- Add bugs
+- A slightly improved display system for the results

 ---

-It does not work, probably because I introduced bugs into the code
+It works!